department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2021-11-request-clarification-research/research-findings.md

 We added clarifying content to the "review" page, and stronger headers to the sections.

 2/8 participants indicated that they thought the form was submitted when they reached this page.
 Both realized after they edited contact info and saw the "submit request" button that there was more to do.
-Analytics indicate that the drop-off rate for this page was 2% YDT (as of 11/15/21).
-There is an alert that fires if the user attempts to navigate away from this page, so some of the abandonment may be due to clicking an edit link to return to another section.
+Analytics indicate that the drop-off rate for this page was 2% YTD (as of 11/15/21).
+There is an alert that fires if the user attempts to navigate away from this page, so some abandonment may be due to clicking an edit link to return to another section.

 * One participant clicked an edit link and was frustrated at having to walk through the whole form again to get back to the submit page.